Generic Name: alendronate (a-LEN-droe-nate)

 - Take Fosamax by mouth on an empty stomach in the morning at least 30 minutes before your first food, drink, or other medicine of the day.
 Do NOT take Fosamax at bedtime or before you get out of bed in the morning.

-- Be sure you understand how to take Fosamax.
+- Fosamax is usually taken 1 time each week.
+Be sure you understand how to take it.
 Contact your doctor or pharmacist if you have any questions.

 - Continue to use Fosamax even if you feel well.
 Do not miss any doses.

 - If you miss a dose of Fosamax, do not take it later in the day.
-Skip the missed dose and go back to your regular dosing schedule.
+Take it the morning after you remember and then go back to your regular dosing schedule.
 Do not take 2 doses within the same day.